Trump bars Chinese-backed firm from buying U.S. chipmaker Lattice

 Trump has hewed to the presidential tradition of following the advice of national security officials on deals.

-The U.S. refusal potentially hurts its ability to acquire other Western semiconductor companies, which would be a big blow to a firm dedicated to technology investments.
-Most acquisition targets have U.S. operations, making them subject to a CFIUS review.
+The U.S. refusal potentially hurts Canyon Bridge's ability to acquire other Western semiconductor companies.
+Most of its acquisition targets have U.S. operations, making them subject to a CFIUS review.

 While Canyon Bridge could choose to divest MIPS, which accounts for a small fraction of Imagination Technologies' business, there is no certainty that would be enough to resolve all CFIUS issues, according to the sources.